tmancal74/quantarhei/docs/sphinx/getstarted/philosophy.rst

 and approximations suitable for descrition of transport phenomena in solid state systems are very different than in molecular physics.

+**Quantarhei aims at implementation and documentation of the shared know-how of the molecular open quantum systems community, which meets over the problems of the charge and energy transfer and spectroscopy of light-harvesting molecular aggregates**.
+This know-how can be very useful outside this community, especially for studying other open quantum systems, but we are aware of the limits of our endever.

 Principles of Quantarhei
 ------------------------

 Subject of Quantarhei
 ~~~~~~~~~~~~~~~~~~~~~

-Acknowledging this diversity of sub-fields characterising open quantum
+Acknowledging the diversity of sub-fields characterising open quantum
 systems, the present software package - Quantarhei - has the word **molecular**
 inserted in its subtitle: *molecular open quantum systems simulator*.
 At
 least for the foreseable future, it will concentrate only on the molecular